 Trends come and go but a white sneaker is forever.
 Maybe not forever white (unless you are very good at cleaning shoes), but definitely forever stylish.
 They can dress-down a suit or gown, make your athleisure look a little less boring, or give you professional tennis player vibes.
-Like the white t-shirt, the white sneaker is a versatile part of your wardrobe that’s casual and cool, but also put-together.
+Like the white t-shirt, the white sneaker is a versatile part of your wardrobe that’s casual and cool, but also put-together in a Scandi-cool wardrobe.

 The options are many.
 Here are a few of our favorite classic Scandi sneakers and shoes:

 The distillation of Scandi-simplicity, the Common Projects low top trainer is perhaps one of the most sought-after white sneakers on the market.
 The price tag (€330) is high, but the wear you’ll get out of a pair is significant.
 Sleek enough to look professional, these sneakers have set the bar for high-end casual footwear.